Fort Lauderdale Condominium Sexual Assault Attorney

 If you file a civil lawsuit against a COA or another party who may be liable for sexual assault, you may be able to obtain two different types of compensatory damages to compensate you for losses you have experienced: economic damages and non-economic damages.
 Examples of the losses for which you may be able to obtain compensation include but are not limited to:

 - Physical pain and suffering;

 Statute of Limitations in a Condominium Sexual Assault Claim in Fort Lauderdale

-The statute of limitations for most sexual assault claims is four years.
-Accordingly, for most sexual assault cases, including those that occur in condominiums, you will have four years from the date of the assault to file a lawsuit.
-Failure to file your civil lawsuit within that four-year window will likely result in your claim becoming time-barred.
+The statute of limitations for most sexual assault claims is two years.
+Accordingly, for most sexual assault cases, including those that occur in condominiums, you will have two years from the date of the assault to file a lawsuit.
+Failure to file your civil lawsuit within that two-year window will likely result in your claim becoming time-barred.

 Contact an Experienced Condominium Sexual Assault Attorney in Fort Lauderdale

 Whether you were assaulted by a stranger or by a person you know, you may be eligible to file a claim for compensation.
 Civil lawsuits for sexual assault are complex, and it is important to have a dedicated Fort Lauderdale condominium sexual assault lawyer on your side.
 Do not hesitate to get in touch with our firm to find out more about filing a civil lawsuit against a liable party for sexual assault.
 From cases against COAs to other responsible parties, you may be eligible to obtain financial compensation to help you recover.
 Contact Boone & Davis to learn more about how we can assist you.